QuickBooks Desktop Point of Sale Multi-user Error 181002

 May be useful- Set up and Install a Multi-User Network in QuickBooks

-Steps to Fix the QuickBooks Point Of Sale Error 181002
+Steps to Fix the QuickBooks Point of Sale Error 181002

+Before the user can begin the process to fix the QuickBooks Point of Sale error 181002, there are a few preliminary checks that need to be completed by the user.
+The first thing that the user needs to make sure of is whether their workstation meets the system requirements.
 Once the things mentioned above have been checked by the user and the user has made sure that all their settings are correct, they can proceed to fix the QuickBooks Point of Sale error 181002.
 There are several ways the user can fix this issue, and these ways have been described in detail below.

 Solution 1.
 Check the Server if the Point of Sale is in multi-user mode

 The user can start fixing this issue by checking whether the Server Point of Sale is in multi-user mode or not.
 If the multi-user mode feature has been enabled, the user will have to select ‘Switch Company File to Single-User Mode.
-Once the user has selected that, they then need to go to ‘File’, followed by selecting ‘Switch Company File to Multi-User Mode.
-Doing this will refresh the multi-user connectivity and the issue should be resolved after doing so.

-Solution 3: Editing Windows host files
+Solution 2: Editing Windows host files

 To proceed with this solution, the user first needs to make sure that they have a static IP address on the server workstation.
 Having a dynamic IP address could cause various connectivity issues.
 After that has been taken care of, the users can follow a very simple, two-step process to fix this issue.
 The steps have been explained below: